With Easter right around the corner, it’s the perfect time to review the legend of the dogwood tree.

 - Dogwood was used to treat dogs with mange, which could be a possible origin of the plant’s name.

 - The white “petals” of dogwood trees are actually not petals at all!
 They’re leaves called bracts.
 The actual flowers are the small yellow clusters in the center of the bracts.

 - Dogwoods flowers come in various colors from white to deep pink.
 They can even be found in a pale yellow color.
 However dogwood flowers don’t have as wide of a range of color as other flowers (e.g. roses and orchids).

 Did you know that some flowers and trees have national days dedicated to them?
 Dogwoods, unfortunately, do not have their own national day.

-If you want to learn about flowers with their own national days, make sure to check out our posts on National Carnation Day and National Poinsettia Day.
+If you want to learn about flowers and houseplants with their own national days, make sure to check out our posts on National Carnation Day and National Poinsettia Day.
 There’s even a two national days dedicated to roses: National Red Rose Day and Rose Day.

 Dogwood tree facts

 Did you enjoy learning those facts about dogwood trees?
 Here are some more dogwood tree facts for you to enjoy!

 - Dogwood trees produce red fruit in the fall.
 This red fruit looks similar to cranberries, but is classified as a drupe.
 Drupes are fruits with pits in the center; other examples include peaches, plums, cherries, olives, pecans and almonds.